sharvaridhote/Credit-Fraud-Detection/README.md

 **Dataset :** Credit card dataset presents transactions that occurred in two days, where there are 492 frauds out of 284,807 transactions.

-## Summary of results
+## Results & Conclusions

-.
-Train split random seed () options affects the results.
+- Train split random seed () options affects the results.
-. class_weight= option for the classifier works like resampling.
+- class_weight= option for the classifier works like resampling.
-.
-Feature scaling was applied to scale Time and the amount.
+- Feature scaling was applied to scale Time and the amount.
 However, V1-V27 features were within a scale.
-.
-Grid search helped in obtaining best parameters.
+- Grid search helped in obtaining best parameters.
-.
-Applying learning algorithms and/or resampling techniques showed that depending on the metrics different results are obtained.
-  Defining metrics depending on the business problem to be solved.
+- Applying learning algorithms and/or resampling techniques showed that depending on the metrics different results are obtained. and defining metrics depends on the business problem to be solved.
-.
-Credit cards are main source of transactions for any bank customers.
-Thus, if our fraud detection model blocks non frudelent transaction the customer complaints and customer dissatisfaction will increase.
+- Credit cards are main source of transactions for any bank customers.
+Thus, if our fraud detection model blocks non frudelent transaction
+- the customer complaints and customer dissatisfaction will increase.
 Thus, the metric used for fraud detection should be accuracy of classifying non-fraud cases then the recall score.
 The cost of mis-classifying actual positive is very high.
-.
-Random Forest model performed better in both cases with and without applying Synthetic Minority Oversampling Technique (SMOTE ).
-.
   Gradient boosting algorithm performed better only with the SMOTE sampling technique.
-.
-All advanced models’ performance is comparable when applied re-sampling technique with a AUC score 0.99.
+  All advanced ensemble models’ performance is comparable when applied re-sampling technique with a AUC score above 0.99.